 Exercise helps strengthen your heart and improves blood circulation in the body.
 However, you must reduce your exercise intensity to regulate your heart rate if you have AFib.

-Every one in three individuals does not know they have AFib.
+Every one in three (ref. link) individuals does not know they have AFib.
 You must know the risk factors, signs, and symptoms and talk to your healthcare provider.
 It would be best to get treated immediately after detecting the AFib symptoms to prevent health complications.
 Get your heart rate and pulse checked regularly if you are at risk or suffer from a serious medical condition.
 Use a heart rate monitor to know exactly how you’re impacting your heart.
 Purchase the revolutionary Frontier X2 and be on your way to a healthier tomorrow.